 See also: MIRI Filters and Dispersers

-For example, using more than 5000 simulated galaxies, Bisigello et al. (2016) studied how the NIRCam broad-band and the MIRI 5.6 μm and 7.7 μm filter combinations recover photometric redshifts for galaxies in the z = 0–10 range.
-They conclude that the combination of NIRCam broad band and the MIRI 5.6 and 7.7 μm photometry not only lessens the impact of not having ancillary observations at λ < 0.6 μm but also refines the photometric redshift estimation.
+For example, using more than 5,000 simulated galaxies, Bisigello et al. (2016) studied how the NIRCam broadband and the MIRI 5.6 μm and 7.7 μm filter combinations recover photometric redshifts for galaxies in the z = 0–10 range.
+They concluded that this combination of NIRCam broadband and MIRI 5.6 μm and 7.7 μm photometry not only lessens the impact of not having ancillary observations at λ < 0.6 μm but also refines the photometric redshift estimation.
 However, the time availability and desired depth of the exposures may constrain projects to use only a single MIRI filter.
-In that case the filter selection needs careful consideration.
+In that case, the filter selection needs careful consideration.

-The filter of choice for MIRI is still a complex open question, and to make a decision further data analysis and simulations may be needed.
+The filter of choice for MIRI is still a complex open question, and to make a decision, further data analysis, simulations and on-orbit performance should be considered.